rodlie/animsvg/README.md

 The next `Z` release usually comes from the latest stable branch (`vX.Y`).

-Breaking features under development should be kept in it's own branch until ready to be merged with `main`.
+Features under development should be kept in it's own branch until ready to be merged with `main`.

 ## Build